marcrleonard/LineDream/docs/website/source/getting-started/6_StylingAttributes.md

 ###stroke_color

-Color of the outer stoke of the object
+Color of the outer stroke of the object

     c.stroke_color='red'